jmeas/Shepherd/README.md

 ####HTTP Responses

-IIt's really easy to reply with the most common HTTP header responses.
-Simply instantiate a new `httpHeaderResponse` object in your view, passing it the name of the response you'd like to give.
+It's really simple to set up server responses with the most common HTTP response headers.
+Simply instantiate a new `httpResponse` object in your view, passing it the name of the response you'd like to give.
 For instance, a 404 error can be given by:

-    new httpHeaderResponse( 'Not Found' );
+    new httpResponse( 'Not Found' );

-_Note: The httpHeaderResponse object sets a header variable.
-What this means is that no output can be sent (like an `echo`, for instance) before you instantiate the object._
+_Note: A header is set in the constructor of the httpResponse object.
+What this means is that no output can be sent (like an `echo`) before you instantiate the object._

 ####Resources